Aishwarya0224/Simple-Timer-using-setTimeout-in-JS/README.md

 # Simple-Timer-using-setTimeout-in-JS
-A simple html page demonstrate the setTimeout function.
+A simple html page to demonstrate the setTimeout function.